paenian/PrintShift/docs/_portfolio/Bill-of-Materials.md

 ### Conveyor Belt Hardware
 There is a separate page to cover and discuss [belt materials] (/portfolio/Belt Materials/).

 The rest of the parts here are hardware for mounting the belt to the Prusa Mini's bed carriage.
-The convetore belt hardware can be added at any point, and while it raises the bed 4mm it does not affect normal operation of the mini in any way... at least until you slide a belt onto it :-)
+The conveyor belt hardware can be added at any point, and while it raises the bed 4mm it does not affect normal operation of the mini in any way... at least until you slide a belt onto it :-)

-Basically none of these parts can be substituted out without redesigning something.
+Basically none of these parts can be substituted out without redesigning something, but there are bound to be cheaper suppliers, especially in quantity.

 ### Ejector Hardware